Steveums in America: a guide

 FYI- Texas is the heart of BBQ country (at least for beef).
 Make sure you ask the locals about the best places for Ribs and Brisket and ENJOY!
 Mmmm...
 Ribs...
 Brisket...

 Finally, guns are big in Texas.
-Try not to piss off any of the good ol' boys with that "witty repertoire" of yours.
+Try not to piss off any of the good ol' boys with that "witty repertoire" of yours. :wink:

 "Fuck the lot of you!"- Gordon Ramsay

-Except we call it SPF 30 sunscreen.factor 30 suncream is cheap as chips so splash it on.
+Except we call it SPF 30 sunscreen.

 Other things: